 PowerSmart DB2322S is one of the best lawn mowers perfect for giving your yard a new look.
 Whether you want to mow only a part of the yard or you’re up for an extended mowing section, this machine can help you get the job done in time.

-This machine may be compact in design, but it’s a no nonsense power tool when it comes to performance.
-To begin with, the gasoline powers a 200cc engine to provide sufficient power to do your lawn-mowing job.
+This machine may be compact in design, but it’s a no-nonsense power tool when it comes to performance.
+To begin with, gasoline powers a 200cc engine to provide sufficient power to do your lawn-mowing job.
 Adding a push start button would have been better, but the easy pull starting is still a fine deal for the price point.

-This 3-in-1 lawn mower allows you to clip, mulch, and side discharge.
-Its 5 adjustable height options give you the flexibility you need to cut grass according your preference, while making sure you achieve finer cuts for the lawn.
+This 3-in-1 lawnmower allows you to clip, mulch, and side discharge.
+Its 5 adjustable height options give you the flexibility you need to cut grass according to your preference while making sure you achieve finer cuts for the lawn.